Frequently Asked Questions - for Owners

 Service animals and emotional support animals (ESAs) are a relatively new protected class under federal law.

-We require proper documentation of all tenant applicants requesting accommodation for a service animal or ESA.
+We require proper documentation of all tenant applicants requesting accommodation for an ESA.

 Rent is due on the 1st and late on the 2nd.
-We waive our late fee through the 3rd.
-If rent has not been paid by the 5th, then we give the tenant a courtesy call or email.
-If we do not hear from them then we issue a 14-day Pay Rent or Vacate Notice.
+We waive our late fee through the 5th.
+If rent has not been paid by the 7th, then we give the tenant a courtesy call or email.
+If we do not hear from them then we will usually reach out to them in other ways to establish communication.
+We have had far more success collecting late rent over the years by helping the tenant (versus slapping notices on their door).
+If a tenant is unresponsive and/or unwilling to allow us to help him or her then we issue a 14-day Pay Rent or Vacate Notice.
 After 14 days are up, if the rent is still not paid, we begin eviction proceedings.

-We are proud of the fact that in 11 years of business we have only initiated 2 evictions for tenants we have approved.
+We are proud of the fact that in 13+ years of business, we have only initiated 1 eviction for tenants we have approved.

-We have written in our lease that Tenants who break their lesae will forfeit their security deposit and one month's rent.
-Under the WA State Landlord-Tenant Act, the Tenant is also responsible for all costs in re-leasing the property, including any unpaid rent due for the remaining time on the lease, plus any costs associated with re-leasing the property, including commissions and advertising costs.
+We have written in our lease that Tenants who break their lease will forfeit their security deposit and one month's rent.
+Under the WA State Landlord-Tenant Act, the Tenant is also responsible for all costs in re-leasing the property, including any unpaid rent due for the remaining time on the lease, plus any costs associated with re-leasing the property, including lease-up fees and advertising costs.

 Our main objective is to leave you, the Owner, clean and whole in any shortened tenancy.
 We balance that with also wanting to be "a kinder, more compassionate" property management company.
-When circumstances allow (such as near the end of a lease or with a long term tenant) we have been known to be more lenient.
+When circumstances allow (such as near the end of a lease or with a long-term tenant) we may be more lenient.
 In nearly every situation we are in communication with the Owner to follow your wishes.

 Our standard accounting cycle is to pay the leasing and management fees, maintenance labor and supplies, and vendor charges at the start of each month.
 This is done after rents are paid, and before the owner checks and statements are processed.
-Rents are due on the 5th, but state law requires us to waive any late fees through the 5th of each month.
-Checks and statrements are processed on the 7th of each month, unless that occurs on a weekend or national holiday in which case they are processed the next working day.
+Rents are due on the 1st, but state law requires us to waive any late fees through the 5th of the month.
+Checks and statements are processed on the 7th of each month, unless that occurs on a weekend or national holiday in which case they are processed the next working day.

 We ask that Full Service Property Management, PLLC be added as an additional insured on the property's landlord insurance policy.
 There is typically no extra charge for doing this.
 We require a minimum $300K liability coverage on your Landlord Policy.
 We also require renter's insurance from tenants.

-We take the maintenance of our properties very seriously.
-We have internalized the maintenance with our own maintenance division in order to control both quality and cost.
+We take the maintenance of your property very seriously.
+We have internalized maintenance with our in-house maintenance division to control both quality and cost.
 Our local maintenance staff is trained on how to make repairs quickly and efficiently, and which materials to use to achieve the best results.
 With any repair estimated to cost over $500 we get your approval first before proceeding.
 If the job is outside our staff's capability then we will hire a contractor and supervise their work.
 However, you are not required to use us.
 You can do the work yourself or hire anyone you want.
-We only ask that if you do use someone else that they do quality work, in a timely manner.
+We only ask that if you do use someone else they do quality work in a timely manner.

-Sometimes an Owner will want to do the work himself in order to save some money.
+Sometimes an Owner will want to do the work himself to save some money.
 It is understandable.
-What we find is that with job, family, and other obligations that the Owner often ends up losing thousands of dollars in lost rent while saving hundreds in labor.
-It usually works out better to recognize the highest and best use of your time.
+What we find is that between a job, family, and other obligations the Owner often ends up losing thousands of dollars in lost rent while saving hundreds in labor.
+It usually works out better to recognize the highest and best use of your time and leave maintenance to the professionals..

 No. This is a rolling balance to cover any incidental costs that may come up over the course of the month.
 When we have to dip into this to pay a utility bill or repair then we will reimburse the account the next month from rents received.
 If the repair will be more than a month's rent then our property manager may ask you to make an owner contribution to cover the cost of the repair.